 - to comply with legal and regulatory requirements;

-- to contact you occasionally in order to invite you to share your opinions and experiences of ACC; and
+- to contact you occasionally in order to invite you to share your opinions and experiences of ACC;

 5. Storage of Information/Data Security

 5.2 We (or third parties acting on our behalf) may also store or process information that we collect about you in countries outside the European Economic Area, which may have lower standards of data protection.
-We have put in place technical and organisational security measures, including 2 factor authentication access, to prevent the loss or unauthorised access of your personal information.
+We have put in place technical and organisational security measures, to prevent the loss or unauthorised access of your personal information.
 However, whilst we have used our best efforts to ensure the security of your data, please be aware that we cannot guarantee the security of information transmitted over the Internet.